 - Step 2: Download the Cadence App from the App Store or Google Play store by clicking either of those links.

-- Step 3: Pair with your Garmin Varia RTL 515 or RVR 315 with Cadence.
+- Step 3: Pair with your Garmin Varia with Cadence.

 - Step 4: Start your bike ride and enjoy the comfort of knowing you’ll be safe!

 Cadence is free to download and easy to use.
-We don’t require that you set up an account with us or pay any membership fees, just download the app and get started.
-You can even customize your stats tracking screen and choose from over 100 different stats to get the most out of your ride.
+You can customize your stats tracking screen and choose from over 100 different stats to get the most out of your ride.
 Join the Cadence community today and download Cadence from the App Store or Google Play store.

 Note: various product links may be affiliate links, so if you purchase through them, I’d make a small commission.